 A ferocious, mustachioed defensive end who hunted quarterbacks with relentless energy, amassing over 130 career sacks.

-Jared Allen looked the part of a frontier outlaw, and on the football field, he played one.
-With a flowing mullet and a handlebar mustache, the defensive end was a disruptive force of nature for over a decade in the NFL.
-Drafted in the fourth round by the Kansas City Chiefs, he quickly shed any underdog status by leading the league in sacks in 2007.
-His signature 'cowboy' sack celebration, a mock lassoing of his prey, became iconic.
-Trades to the Minnesota Vikings and later the Chicago Bears showcased his consistent dominance; he was a player who demanded double-teams every Sunday.
-Off the field, Allen's persona was larger than life, yet his impact was grounded in substantial philanthropy, particularly for military veterans.
-His induction into the Pro Football Hall of Fame cemented his status as one of the most recognizable and effective pass rushers of his generation, a player whose effort and style were unmistakably his own.
+Jared Allen led the NFL in sacks in 2007 with the Kansas City Chiefs.
+Drafted in the fourth round, he shed underdog status with a flowing mullet and handlebar mustache, playing defensive end like a frontier outlaw.
+His signature sack celebration — a mock lassoing of his prey — became instantly recognizable.
+Trades to the Minnesota Vikings and then the Chicago Bears showcased consistent dominance; he demanded double-teams every Sunday.
+Off the field, his philanthropy focused on military veterans.
+The Pro Football Hall of Fame inducted him in 2020.
+He remains one of the most effective pass rushers of his generation, a player whose effort and style were unmistakably his own.

 1981–1996